zwcrowley/blackstone/README.md

 the data, e.g. role, gender, education level, etc. must be in 5 point scales and pre-post.

-**scale_labels** Required, a character vector of levels to set the scale for the plot.
+**scale_labels** scale_labels Required, a character vector of labels for the response scale, must be in the desired order, e.g. if you have a 5 item scale of minimal to extensive it should look like this:
+`levels_min_ext <- c("Minimal", "Slight", "Moderate", "Good", "Extensive")`.
+This argument accepts a character vector of 3 to 7 items.

 **group_colors** Required, a character vector of hex codes for colors to associate each group to, e.g. this data has two groups and this function